“What is magic? Magic is a process whereby we coax the universe to act on our behalf.”

 Magic in Paganism

 Paganism is the belief and practice of all things that are not Christian.
-These systems are nature based.
+These systems are nature-based.
 This is where all forms of magic originate, including those used in the Abrahamic religions.

 So, more and more people are finding their way back.
 That’s because religion and authentic faith don’t always go hand-in-hand.
 Not all religions provide a pathway to authentic faith.
 Many forms of Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
 With these, you develop your authentic faith.

 Some people hold that magical processes work in the same way as gravity.
 Gravity works whether you believe in it or not.
 Everyone has their opinion and gravity and magic.
 It all depends on the level and source of your cultural programming.
+What you believe matters.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their own path.